EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

  While the height and width are maintained at 300 by 300, x and y are varied.
 Hope it is quite clear.

 2. **Dimension**:
-This is determined by the last two numbers, ie the `width` nd `height` parameters.
+This is determined by the last two numbers, ie the `width` and `height` parameters.
 If for instance we have
 ![viewbox dimension](img/viewbox-dimension.png)

 ![viewbox](img/viewbox.png)